marcossuzuki/3dtictactoe_LEDcube/README.md

 Development of a three-dimensional tic-tac-toe, instead of the board is used a cube of LED's RGB.
 A control was developed with 7 switches and a joystick that uses two potentiometers for space movements.

-Arduino was used for programming controls, LEDs lighting and game rules.
+Arduino plataform was used for programming controls, LEDs lighting and game rules.

 Material used: